Tuesday, 1 May 2007

 My research interests include mission theology, Christian–Muslim relations, Orthodox spirituality, patristics and the role of architecture in creating liturgical space.
 I have been a speaker, chair, workshop leader and panellist at conferences and seminars in Austria, Denmark, Egypt, England, Greece, Israel/Palestine, Italy, Japan, Korea, Scotland, Sweden and Wales.

-I am a Fellow of the Royal Society of Antiquaries of Ireland (FRSAI, elected 1987) and a Fellow of the Academy of Saint Cecilia (FASC) and a Fellow of the Fraternity of Saint Cecilia (FFSC).
+I am a Fellow of the Royal Society of Antiquaries of Ireland (FRSAI, elected 1987), a Fellow of the Academy of Saint Cecilia (FASC) and a Fellow of the Fraternity of Saint Cecilia (FFSC).

 I was born on Rathfarnham Road in south Dublin, between a synagogue and a laundry and across the road from a cinema, and went to school in Gormanston, Co Meath.
 Having lived in my childhood and early adult life in a variety of places, including West Waterford, Co Meath, Lichfield and Wexford, I am now living between Askeaton in Co Limerick and Knocklyon, Co Dublin, just a short distance from where I was born.
 Of course, I feel at home in Dublin, Wexford, Lichfield, Cambridge and Askeaton … and in Rethymnon and some other parts of Greece.

 My personal hobbies and past-times include travel, especially in Ireland, England and Greece, walking on the beach, by rivers and in the countryside, architecture, and local and family history.
 Many of these interests are reflected in my postings and photographs on this blog.
 My opinions are my own and do not represent any of the organisations referred to here or in my postings.

 Visit me on Facebook.